β‘ Lesson 18: Eevee Real-Time Rendering

 β Bloom Quick Start Recipe

-For most scenes, try these bloom settings first:
+For most scenes, try these Glare node Bloom settings first:

 - Threshold: 0.8 (only bright areas glow)

 Then adjust to taste!
-Increase intensity for more dramatic look, decrease for subtle realism.
+Raise Strength for a more dramatic look, lower it for subtle realism.

 π Shadow Settings